-- By using the article "the", it can be shown that it was one specific day that was long and one specific cup of tea that tasted good. - After a long day, a cup of tea tastes particularly good. - By using the article "a", we've created a general statement, implying that any cup of tea would taste good after any long day.
+- After the long day, the cup of tea tasted particularly good.
+By using the article "the", it can be shown that it was one specific day that was long and one specific cup of tea that tasted good. - After a long day, a cup of tea tastes particularly good.
+By using the article "a", we've created a general statement, implying that any cup of tea would taste good after any long day.

 The general rule is that "a" is used before words that start with consonants and "an" before words that begin with vowels.
-The exception is when words start with a consonant but the consonant is unpronounced.
-E.g.
+The exception is when words start with a consonant but it is unpronounced.

-- "My father is a honest man" is incorrect, but - "My father is an honest man" is correct.
+Example: "My father is a honest man" is incorrect, but "My father is an honest man" is correct.